-Off-farm employment is an alternative strategy and has a potential to improve the income and wellbeing of the ornamental fish farmers in Malaysia.
-Besides, off-farm job helped to reduce income uncertainty in rural areas.
+Ornamental fish farming is an alternative strategy and has a potential to improve the income and wellbeing of the ornamental fish farmers in Malaysia.
+Having embargo on exports made by the European Union (EU) in 2015 do affect the overall industry.
+It is noted that the farmers do involve in other farm activities in order to sustain a living.
 The diversification of employment however helps to smooth income by spreading risk across several activities.
-In order to increase the participation of farmers in off-farm employment, policy should be formulated by the government to increase the availability of off-farm jobs in the vicinity of farmers' communities, since there may be great diversities in the social, cultural, economic and institutional characteristics among farmers' communities.
+In order to monitor the farm by being geographically monitored from a system, a database of farm location were created and spatial analysis were done.
 Spatial analysis through GIS helps to determine the geographic patterns in the data and the relationships between the features.
-So the process of identification of on-farm and off-farm employment location and other spatial characteristics becomes easier.
+So the process of identification of farm location and other spatial characteristics becomes easier.
+Having spatial database of the compartmentalized farm will facilitate farm monitoring and it benefits the Department of Fisheries Malaysia, particularly Fisheries Biosecurity Division, in the management of aquatic animal health for the country's export trade value.